Historic success: Leaders can learn a great deal from the success and failure of different commanders during the D-Day landings

 Business leaders can learn a lot about leadership from the experiences encountered in the Second World War according to research by Keith Grint.

-Professor Grint explored the most complex 24-hour operation ever attempted in a paper to mark the 70th anniversary of D-Day entitled The Hedgehog and the Fox: leadership lessons from D-Day
+Professor Grint explored the most complex 24-hour operation ever attempted in a paper entitled The Hedgehog and the Fox: leadership lessons from D-Day, orginally published 10 years ago to mark the 70th anniversary of D-Day.

 Professor Grint sets out a framework for understanding the event as a set of different but related problems:

-• strategic challenges that had never been faced – that is wicked problems that can’t be solved by one person and need a leader to galvanise a community to face up to it, like 'fixing' the NHS.
+- Strategic challenges that had never been faced – that is a wicked problem that can’t be solved by one person and needs a leader to galvanise a community to face up to it, like 'fixing' the NHS.

 “In contrast, the German forces - who had enough resources to defeat the invasion, snatched defeat from the jaws of victory by reversing their usual combat philosophy, by undermining their own defensive strategy, and by misunderstanding the fundamental importance of logistics.”

-And Professor Grint believes there are lessons for organisations from the D-Day when looking at their leadership.
+And Professor Grint believes there are lessons from the D-Day landings when looking at effective leadership for the top group of people in their organisation.

 “For professionals such as the police, the fire and rescue service, the military, or even the health service, the issue might be to consider whether success as a ‘commander’ in critical situations is a sufficiently broad skill base to lead an organisation where the leadership of wicked problems and the management of tame problems seem just as important in the age of austerity,” he said.